 Those districts which had identified a potential shortage of land supply to meet their Plan period needs (Knowsley, Sefton and West Lancashire) decided to proceed with local reviews to ensure their Local Plans could accommodate sufficient levels of development and thereby comply with the "tests of soundness".
 The Knowsley and Sefton Green Belt Study has been undertaken as a joint study whereas that for West Lancashire has been completed as a separate study but to a broadly common methodology.
 Subsequently a fourth district (Halton) has also identified a need to review Green Belt boundaries to meet future housing needs for Widnes.
-Knowsley Council proposes to co- operate with Halton on this issue as this review proceeds.
+Knowsley Council proposes to cooperate with Halton on this issue as this review proceeds.

 The Knowsley and Sefton Green Belt study has included stakeholder engagement with other neighbouring authorities (including those not reviewing their Green Belts) and other DtC bodies.
 This engagement was in the form of 2 "stakeholder workshops" which were used to develop and refine the study's draft methodology and formal public consultation on a draft of the Study alongside the Knowsley Core Strategy Preferred Options Report in summer 2011.

-The LCR authorities have formally consulted each other on emerging Local Plans including attendance at sub- regional workshops and other officer level meetings.
-What have been the outcomes of this co- operation?
+The LCR authorities have formally consulted each other on emerging Local Plans including attendance at subregional workshops and other officer level meetings.

+What have been the outcomes of this cooperation?

 In response to the Preferred Options consultation in summer 2011 Halton BC submitted detailed comments concerning the method used and potential effects on a future review of Green Belt boundaries around Widnes.
 Detailed changes have been made to the Green Belt study to address this issue.

 Liverpool CC submitted comments which for example queried whether further capacity existed in the urban area to meet Knowsley's development needs and concerning the trigger mechanisms by which land would be released from the Green Belt in Knowsley.
 As mentioned in relation to strategic matters 1 and 4, policy CS5 requires that in assessing the timing of release of Green Belt sites, consideration is given to the impact on sub-regional regeneration priorities.
-Discussions have taken place to resolve these concerns.
-No other objections have been received from

-DtC bodies to the way in which Knowsley is reviewing its Green Belt boundaries.
+Discussions have taken place as a result of which these concerns have been resolved.
+No other objections have been received from DtC bodies to the way in which Knowsley is reviewing its Green Belt boundaries.
 Whilst the Plan includes some "safeguarded land" and an allowance within the estimated development capacities to contribute to post 2028 needs, the Council acknowledges the difficulties of identifying further safeguarded land in advance of a future sub-regional review of housing and employment targets and of Green Belts within the City Region.
+This approach has been recognised by neighbouring districts for example by West Lancashire Council in a letter dated 21 November 2012 (see Appendix 2 to this Statement).
 Further details on this are set out in policy CS5 and its supporting text, the Knowsley and Sefton Green Belt study and the Technical Report "Green Belt".
 Impact on neighbouring authorities/other "DtC" bodies?
 The review of Green Belt boundaries has been undertaken in a way which maximises consistency of approach with those neighbouring districts that (like Knowsley) are facing shortfalls of land supply for development over their Local Plan/Core Strategy plan periods.